j1sk1ss/CordellCompiler.EXMPL/README.md

             [expression]
                 [...]

 - `CALL_TOKEN` - This token tells us, that the next few tokens are the function name and the function's input arguments.
-Token itself is the nfunction name: </br>
+Token itself is the function name: </br>

         [CALL_TOKEN (name)]
             [SCOPE]